brendan-duncan/wgsl_reflect/README.md

 class WgslReflect {
   /// All top-level uniform vars in the shader.
   uniforms: Array<VariableInfo>;
-  /// All top-level storage vars in the shader.
+  /// All top-level storage vars in the shader, including storage buffers and textures.
   storage: Array<VariableInfo>;
   /// All top-level texture vars in the shader;
   textures: Array<VariableInfo>;